 Blood in the semen can come from several different sources:

 Infection and inflammation.
 This is the most common cause of blood in the semen.
 Blood can come from an infection or inflammation, in any of the glands, tubes, or ducts that produce and move semen from the body.
 These include:

-It can also come from an STD (sexually transmitted disease) such as gonorrhea or chlamydia, or from another viral or bacterial infection.
+It can also come from an STI (sexually transmitted infection) such as gonorrhea or chlamydia, or from another viral or bacterial infection.
 Infection and inflammation are the culprits behind nearly four out of every ten cases of blood in the semen.